“Happy New Years!!! Now get working on your taxes.”

 With the start of every new year comes the beginning of another season – tax season.
 The first task is the preparation of 1099-MISC forms, which must be sent out to individuals reported on by January 31, 2014.

-For example, assume the IRS receives a number of 1099-MISC filings reporting total payments of $49,000 to Phil Smith Consulting in 2013.
+For example, assume the IRS receives several 1099-MISC filings reporting total payments of $49,000 to Phil Smith Consulting in 2013.
 Phil Smith Consulting reports gross revenues of $40,000 on its 2013 tax return.
-The numbers obviously don’t jibe, so one can expect the IRS will open an investigation into why the consulting business is apparently under-reporting income.
+The numbers don’t jibe, so one can expect the IRS will open an investigation into why the consulting business is apparently under-reporting income.

 When are you required to file a 1099-MISC?
-The answer depends on the nature of the payments and who is paid.
+The answer depends on the nature of the payments and who you pay.
 For example, you must report parties you paid $600 or more in the 2013 tax year for:

 - Services rendered by independent contractors,